Robert Wellwood: Early councils

 Before being established as a town borough in 1884, the Hastings area was governed by the Hawke's Bay County Council and the Heretaunga Road Board.
 Wellwood served on the road board, whose main responsibilities were building roads and bridges to connect the district.

 Borough council

 On 2 January 1884, Hastings was proclaimed a town district by the Governor, having met the requirements of over 500 population and 50 householders with a population around 617.
-The new town board would have five elected commissioner, with candidates competing for votes at a public meeting, Wellwood amongst them.
+The new town board would have five elected commissioners, with candidates competing for votes at a public meeting, Wellwood amongst them.
 A debate on whether Wellwood, Russell or Tanner could claim the title of "Father of Hastings" ensued.
 The first councillors would be Russell, Tanner, C Doney, T Foreman, and F D Luckie - excluding Wellwood.
 At the next election, Wellwood would replace Russell when the latter was elected to parliament, with J N Williams and future mayor George Ellis replacing Luckie and Doney.